Barbara Palvin Shows Off Killer Curves In Skimpy Victoria’s Secret Lingerie

 “The definition of perfection,” a fourth fan commented, adding several red heart emoji.

-The beauty is a power player on the stage of lingerie modeling and frequently shares smoking-hot campaign shots of herself on Instagram.
-On May 5, she shared a snapshot and video of herself from a Sport’s Illustrated shoot that showed her wearing a tiny neon-green bikini.
+The beauty is a power player in the field of lingerie modeling and frequently shares smoking-hot campaign shots of herself on Instagram.
+On May 5, she shared a snapshot and video of herself from a Sports Illustrated shoot that showed her wearing a tiny neon green bikini.